Episode 8: Red Metal

 Lukas's mother left the car running, but got out and headed for the front door.
-Lukas and Nyla looked at each other and decided to do the same and exit the car.
-They knew they were going to give Nathan a ride to the shelter for some reason.
+Lukas and Nyla glanced at each other and decided to do the same and exit the car.

 "I still don't get it."
 The young boy cried to his parents.
 They were gathered outside the front door.
 Nathan had a backpack on and a duffle bag.
 Lukas's mother walked to him and took the bags to place in her car.
 "Why can't you come with us?!"

 Lukas and Nyla slowly approached their friend, keeping a slight distance between them.
 They saw how upset he was.
-He still didn't understand what was going on, or why he couldn't stay with his parents.
 Lukas watched as his mother placed Nathan's belongings in the trunk of the car and then returned to the front door where the rest of them were gathered.

 "O-okay…" Nathan muttered out.
 His mother leaned forward and kissed him on the check before embracing him.
 Nathan could feel tears beginning to form in his eyes.
 They were about to burst any second.